-We talk about trees sequestering carbon and helping to mitigate climate change.
+We talk about trees sequestering carbon, carbon credits and helping to mitigate climate change.
 But how does this tie up with the CO2e (Carbon Dioxide Equivalent) which we refer to elsewhere?

 In practice, there are seven greenhouse gases (GHG) which the Kyoto Protocol identified as contributing to global warming.
 Carbon Dioxide (CO2) is the most prevalent, accounting for 80% of GHG emissions.

 This is followed by Methane (CH4), which comprises 10%, and Nitrous Oxide (N2O) which makes up 7% of all GHG emissions.